ctjacobs/pynea/README.md

 # Pynea

-Pynea facilitates the reproducibility of [LaTeX](https://www.latex-project.org/) documents by embedding the scripts and dependencies required to regenerate the figures within the document itself.
+Pynea facilitates the reproducibility of [LaTeX](https://www.latex-project.org/) documents by embedding the scripts and data files required to regenerate the figures within the document itself.
+If the scripts and data are stored under Git version control, then the figures are only regenerated if those dependencies have been modified.
+The command used to execute the script is also embedded within the metadata of the figure.
+Note that only PDF figures are currently supported.

 ## Installing